With so much information on the Internet about how to raise an orphaned wild bird, how do you decide which advice to follow?

 Broad-winged Hawk.
 The broken feathers on the hawk wearing a falconry hood are the result of a bad diet and a small cage.
 A raptor raised as a pet can never be released – imagine a hungry bird of prey trying to land on an unsuspecting person, hoping to be fed.

 Blue Jay.
-Remember that awful experiment where baby monkeys were deprived of all parent/sibling contact, and became fearful and phobic?
+Remember that awful experiment where baby monkeys were deprived of all parent/sibling contact, and became phobic?
 Wild birds cannot be raised alone.
 They also cannot be released unless they have been taught to find their own specific type of food.

 Common Grackle.
 On the left are the dark, shiny, waterproof feathers of a healthy young grackle.
 On the right are the feathers of an orphaned grackle fed, said the finder, a diet found on the internet.